Q. Who created Tempe Service Corps?

 Q. What are the main purposes of Tempe Service Corps?

-A. To provide service, to provide opportunities for people to server, to provide an opportunity for people to meet neighbors and make new friends, to have fun.
+A. To provide service, to provide opportunities for people to serve, to provide an opportunity for people to meet neighbors and make new friends, to have fun.

 People come together from different ideologies, different ages and generations, different ethnicities, different political affiliations (or none at all), different religious affiliations (or no affiliation at all), different occupations, etc. Just having an opportunity to work together like that is a good thing in and of itself.
 That is a benefit that can't be achieved if a service activity is only with other people from my dental office, or only with fellow members of my soccer team.